cyanicdev/bones/README.md

 TODO: Write usage instructions here.
 Describe your available layouts, includes, sass and/or assets.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development

-To set up your environment to develop this theme, run `bundle install`.
+To set up your environment to develop this theme, clone this repo and run `bundle install`.

+Alternatively, if you like bones exactly the way it is, and want automatic updates every time you rebuild your site, use Jekyll Remote Themes.
+Add `gem "jekyll-remote-theme"` to your Gemfile, 'remote_theme: javadhamidi/bones' to _config.yml, and run `bundle install` to get up and running.

 Your theme is setup just like a normal Jekyll site!
 To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
 This starts a Jekyll server using your theme.
 Add pages, documents, data, etc. like normal to test your theme's contents.
 As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to your theme-gem, please edit the regexp in `bones.gemspec` accordingly.
+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/javadhamidi/bones.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Credit